 "Hopkins is going to get real life," says an unfazed Underwood with a laugh.

 Real life for Underwood, Nurs '09 (MS/MPH), has shifted dramatically over the past couple of years.
-A public health nurse by training, Underwood spent almost seven years in her 20s working for the Department of Health and Human Services, where she helped implement the Affordable Care Act and devised strategy for dealing with public health crises like Ebola.
+A public health nurse, Underwood spent almost seven years in her 20s working for the Department of Health and Human Services, where she helped implement the Affordable Care Act and devised strategy for dealing with public health crises like Ebola.
 When her district's Republican congressman, Randy Hultgren, voted to effectively repeal Obamacare, Underwood—who herself has a preexisting heart condition—ran against him in the midterms.
 She won by a 5% margin.

 In January 2019, at age 32, she became the youngest Black woman ever to serve in Congress.
 As she posed for photos on her way to the Capitol in early 2019, swarmed by media members, one reporter asked, "Are you excited to make history?"
 "A moment in history," she responded.